alshedivat/al-folio/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+nav: false
+subtitle: <a href='https://www.tum.de/'>TU Munich</a>, Department of Physics, <a href="https://www.ph.nat.tum.de/cosmic-particles/experimental-physics-with-cosmic-particles/">Experimental Physics with Cosmic Particles</a>

 profile:
   align: right
-  image: prof_pic.jpg
+  image: southpole.jpg
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>Room 2019</p>
+    <p>James-Franck-Straße 1</p>
+    <p>D-85748, Garching bei München</p>

-news: true  # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Neutrinos are the most abundand constituents of matter in our universe, and at the same time the least well known.
+With large sacle experiments, such as the IceCube Neutrino Observatory at the South Pole, we collect data to better understand these elusive particles, and to uncover long standing mysteries.
+With the usage of cutting edge technology and methods, such as moden machine learning aided data science, I want to extract as much knowledge out of our data as possible.

+As a scientist I am working mostly on, and am interested in:
+* Neutrino physics, in paricular oscillations
+* Statistiacal and computational methods
+* Machine learning and data science

+The [projects page](/projects/) describes some of my current and recent works.

+I am a:
+* Member of the <a href="https://icecube.wisc.edu/">IceCube collaboration</a>
+* PI in the <a href="https://www.sfb1258.de/">Collaborative Reserach Center 1258</a>
+* Member of the <a href="https://www.punch4nfdi.de/">PUNCH4NFDI</a> consortium
+* Fellow of the <a href="https://www.origins-cluster.de/infrastruktur/odsl">Origins Data Science Lab</a>